 Interaction with Identity and Access Management

-You can use both Cloud Identity and Access Management and Kubernetes RBAC to control access to your GKE cluster:
+You can use both Identity and Access Management (IAM) and Kubernetes RBAC to control access to your GKE cluster:

-Kubernetes RBAC is a core component of Kubernetes and allows you to create and grant roles (sets of permissions) for any object or type of object within the cluster.
+Kubernetes RBAC is a core component of Kubernetes and lets you create and grant roles (sets of permissions) for any object or type of object within the cluster.

 be correctly configured to authenticate using those accounts first.
 For example,